 Using Chi-Square Statistic in Research

-The Chi Square statistic is commonly used for testing relationships on categorical variables.
-The null hypothesis of the Chi-Square test is that no relationship exists on these categoricalvariables in the population; they are independent.
+The Chi Square statistic is commonly used for testing relationships between categorical variables.
+The null hypothesis of the Chi-Square test is that no relationship exists on the categorical variables in the population; they are independent.
 An example research question that could be answered using a Chi-Square analysis would be:

-What relationship exists, if at all, between voter intent and political party membership?
+Is there a significant relationship between voter intent and political party membership?

 How does the Chi-Square statistic work?

 The Chi-Square statistic is most commonly used to evaluate Tests of Independence when using a crosstabulation (also known as a bivariate table).
 Crosstabulation presents the distributions of two categorical variables simultaneously, with the intersections of the categories of the variables appearing in the cells of the table.
-The Test of Independence assesses whether an association exists between the two variables by carefully examining the pattern of responses in the cells to the pattern that would be expected if the variables were truly independent of each other.
-Calculating the Chi-Square statistic and comparing it against a critical value from the Chi-Square distribution allows the researcher to assess whether the association seen between the variables in a particular sample is likely to represent an actual relationship between those variables in the population.
+The Test of Independence assesses whether an association exists between the two variables by comparing the observed pattern of responses in the cells to the pattern that would be expected if the variables were truly independent of each other.
+Calculating the Chi-Square statistic and comparing it against a critical value from the Chi-Square distribution allows the researcher to assess whether the observed cell counts are significantly different from the expected cell counts.

 The calculation of the Chi-Square statistic is quite straight-forward and intuitive: